The Conservatory’s Two Year professional actor training program is a non-degree granting certificate program.

 Successful completion of the program depends upon admission into the second year, following fulfillment of the prescribed number of hours and curriculum as set forth in our published materials.
 Admission to the second year is also contingent upon audition.
 The entire curriculum is compulsory.

-The Actors Conservatory provides comprehensive actor training taught by professional actors and directors in a creative and supportive environment, where artists discover the truth of the moment through the exploration of theory and technique and the art of performance.
+The Actors Conservatory provides comprehensive actor training taught by professional actors and directors in a creative, supportive, and rigorous environment, where artists discover the truth of the moment through the exploration of theory and technique and the art of performance.

 Clock Hours and Credit Hours

 As a student in the first year program you will attend classes an average of thirty (30) hours each week.
 In the second year program, you will average thirty-three (33) hours weekly.
 TAC tracks classes through clock hours and credit hours.
 Clock hours are the actual hours spent in class in contact with the teacher.
-One (1) unit of credit represents approximately thirty (30) contact hours.
 These hours do not include outside classroom hours spent rehearsing, memorizing, researching, and preparing.

 Certificate in Acting

 Upon successful completion of the two-year program, you will be awarded a Certificate in Acting.
-The Actors Conservatory is licensed by the State of Oregon and is accredited by the National Association of Schools of Theatre.
+The Actors Conservatory is licensed by the State of Oregon, Higher Education Coordinating Commission and is accredited by the National Association of Schools of Theatre.